livelybone/form/README.md

 // -> The form error text is: Chinese phone number was wrong

-/** The value of amount has been formatted */ console.log('The value of amount is: ', form.getItemByField('amount').value)
+/** The value of amount has been formatted */ console.log('The value of amount is: ', form.getItemByName('amount').value)
 // -> The value of amount is: '1'

 /** Get the form data */